perfectly-preserved-pie/automateordie.io---old/_posts/2020-06-14-using-kinobi-open-source-to-patch-custom-lob-applications.md

 When you're finished, click Save.
 You've just created your first software title! 🎉 Now we need to add a "requirement".

 ### What's a Requirement (for a software title)?
-Simply put, a requirement (per Kinobi) is "Criteria used to determine which computers in your environment have this software title installed."
+Simply put, a requirement (per Kinobi) is "_Criteria used to determine which computers in your environment have this software title installed._"
 The syntax, form, and structure is exactly the same as a smart group or advanced search in JAMF.
 Ever created one of those?
 Maybe you've created a smart group or advanced search based on things like
 * ARM or x86_64 CPU architecture
 * Presence of an installed application